ahernan79/Arduinoakari/README.md

 ## Not So Basic Arduino
 These were the assignments I did at the beginning of the 2019-2020 school year, before the ultrasonic robot.
-Assignments: Hello Functions, Hello World, New Ping, WLED
+Assignments: Hello Functions, Hello World, New Ping,

 ### Hello Functions
 Function: Uses returning value from an ultrasonic sensor to move a servo an amount based on distance returned by sensor.
 Prints distance to serial monitor.